-This section defines the mission specific medical evaluation requirements for crewmembers assigned to missions greater than 30 days.
-The following evaluations assume the astronaut has completed the NASA annual recertification testing/requirements described in this document.
+- The mission specific medical evaluations assume the astronaut has completed the NASA annual recertification testing/requirements described in this document. - The pre-flight medical evaluation will be coordinated with the annual medical examination when the schedules coincide. - The evaluation components stipulated in this section are required for each crewmember assigned to a spaceflight mission; however, the Crew Surgeon (CS) has the authority to waive tests, prescribe additional tests, or increase the frequency of testing, if clinically indicated. - The timing of requirements is designated as pre-flight, in-flight, and/or post-flight.
+Requirements may also be designated ACI As Clinically Indicated, as determined by the CS.

-- The pre-flight medical evaluation will be coordinated with the annual medical examination when the schedules coincide. - The evaluation components stipulated in this section are required for each crewmember assigned to a spaceflight mission; however, the Crew Surgeon (CS) has the authority to prescribe additional tests or increase the frequency of testing, if clinically indicated. - The timing of requirements is designated as pre-flight, in-flight, and/or post-flight.
-Requirements may also be designated ACI As Clinically Indicated. - The information acquired from all testing shall be provided in a timely manner to the Crew Surgeon for inclusion in the individual crewmember's medical records.
+The information acquired from all testing shall be provided in a timely manner to the CS for inclusion in the individual crewmember's medical records.